Camden County, Georgia

 Camden County is a county located in the southeastern corner of the U.S. state of Georgia.
-According to the 2020 Census, its population was 54,768.
-Its county seat is Woodbine, and the largest city is St. Marys.
+According to the 2020 census, its population was 54,768.
+Its county seat is Woodbine, and the largest city is Kingsland.
 It is one of the original counties of Georgia, created February 5, 1777.
 It is the 11th-largest county in the state of Georgia by area, and the 41st-largest by population.

-Camden County comprises the St. Marys, GA micropolitan statistical area, which is included in the Jacksonville-St. Marys-Palatka, FL-GA combined statistical area.
+Camden County comprises the Kingsland, Georgia Micropolitan Statistical Area (μSA), formerly known as the St. Marys, Georgia μSA, which is included in the Jacksonville—Kingsland—Palatka, Florida–Georgia Combined Statistical Area.